 The more houses you flip, the easier, and more profitable, it will be for you.
 Each time you flip a house, you’ll gain valuable knowledge about the local market.
 What kind of home design is most popular in your local market?
 What kinds of features and aesthetics are local buyers looking for?
 What areas are desirable, and why?
 You’ll also gain an on-the-ground perspective on home renovation.
 You’ll learn how to spot problems, how much labor and materials cost, on average, how long different aspects of a renovation take, and a lot more.
 Your first house flip is going to be a series of guesses; by the time you get to your tenth one, you’ll be able to tell at a glance how much it’ll cost, how long it’ll take, and how fast it’ll sell.

 House flipping is a legitimate business, but it can also be a gamble.
-Here are some of the potential downsides of fix-and-flip investing.
+Here are some of the potential downsides of house fix-and-flip investing.

 That average gross profit of $64,900 might sound like a lot of leeway, but if your recently acquired property needs a new roof, that could cost you $20,000 right off the bat.
 There are, of course like any investment, certain risks.
 To avoid them, educating yourself about the real estate investing industry, understanding the costs, the process, and what to best renovate to get the best ROI is important so you can always stay a step ahead.